Marc1776/reading-notes-codefellows/code201class11.md

 < srcset > & < sizes > are both used to direct the browser, and allow it to choose, to the correct picture to use based on screen size.

+srcset is more helpful because it defines the set of images we allow the browser to choose from and what size they are.

+## things I want to know more about

+How HTML, CSS and JS work together to function across a wide array of screen resolutiions.